-Because we recently ate loads of tasty foods in Chengdu, I asked our friends Agnes and Cez, China experts, to share their foods you must eat in China.
+Because we recently ate loads of tasty foods in Chengdu, I asked our friends Agnes and Cez, China experts, to share their recommendations for foods you must eat in China.

 Agnes and Cez are typical foodies who love to discover new flavors when traveling across the world.
 Living and teaching English in China on and off since 2011, they managed to try a great variety of traditional Chinese dishes.
 They share their culinary experiences on their travel (eTramping) and food (Run Agness Run) blogs.
 Check them out if you are looking for some food inspiration!